VicTeach events 2023

 If you'd like to join the Learning Analytics hub and contribute to the development of an exciting new initiative, email one of the co-leads: Namali Suraweera, Irina Elgort or Allan Sylvester or join the LA Hub Teams space.

-The first VicTeach Learning Analytics Hub meeting of 2023 was on Friday 31 March 12:50 - 2 PM in TTR104 and also on Zoom.
+The first VicTeach Learning Analytics Hub meeting of 2023 was on Friday 31 March.
 In the first meeting, we ran a hands-on workshop on using Learning Analytics Tools in Nuku.

 4 April and ongoing